When I purchased my home, one of the things I wanted most was a well. I wanted to have my own water supply without being dependent on city water.

 |Flojak||Up to 100 Feet||10 Gallons per minute||PVC||Emergency use|

 If your well is deeper than 25 feet, you’ll need a deep well pump.
-Although deep well pumps can be a little more costly, they are just as important.
+Although the best deep well hand well pumps can be a little more costly, they are just as important.
 There are plenty of quality construction deep well pumps that can get you water when you need it.

 Bison is known for its high-quality well pumps, including shallow, inline, and of course, deep well pumps.